ajaypendyala/Library_Rails_App/README.md

 Ajay Chandra Pendyala(apendya@ncsu.edu)

-Frontdesk is a library room reservation application written on Ruby On Rails.
+Frontdesk is a library room reservation application written in Ruby On Rails.

 ##**Default Admin Credentials**
 #### With great power comes great responsibility!
 Super_Admin user name: librarymanagentlists@gmail.com  , super_admin pass word: libraryroom

+Also, please use a valid email address while signing up, or else the system wouldn't be able to send you an email after you book a room.

 Github repo: https://github.com/saratkavuru/Library_Rails_App